-A player, spectator or other tournament participant intentionally and illegally seeks information that was not previously known to them, or reveals information they are not allowed to in an attempt to gain advantage.
-A player has not committed an infraction if the information was revealed to them by his or her opponent accidentally, nor is he or she required to advise an opponent who may be doing so, as long as he or she does not go to excessive lengths to take advantage of this.
+A player, spectator, or other tournament participant intentionally and illegally seeks information that was not previously known to him or her or reveals information he or she is not allowed to in an attempt to gain an advantage.
+A player has not committed an infraction if the information was revealed by his or her opponent accidentally, nor is he or she required to advise an opponent who may be doing so, as long as he or she does not go to excessive lengths to take advantage of this.
 Note that, in general, players are allowed to reveal information that is hidden to their opponents unless is it explicitly banned by the rules of the game or format.